andreasthoelke/dotvim/notes/scratch2022.md

 NOTE: the new 'gei' = SourcePrintCommented! to run vimscript/lua commands in .md

-# ─   Telescope Rgx search                           ──
+# ─   Telescope Rgx regex search                           ──

 ,sa       - all scala code
 ,sA       - all scala code in selected projects